 What does it mean?

 We are still at a loss to answer this question.
-My current interests not so much in their recent acquisition of speech, but more in what they actually say when they do speak.
+Admittedly, my current interests are not so much in their recent acquisition of speech, but more in what they actually say when they do speak.
 Or when they write.
-Because Dawkins has also proven that zombies can write human-like prose.
+Because Dawkins has also proved that zombies can write human-like prose.

-From the start, when they first began talking back in 2004, I noticed that New Atheist zombies were liable to toss out all manner of interesting material, if only we paid them closer attention.
-It’s this striking oddness of their pronouncements, floundering there at the edge of human language, that’s kept me following their “work”.
+From the start, when they first began talking back in 2004, I noticed that New Atheist zombies were liable to toss out all manner of interesting material.
+It’s the striking oddness of their pronouncements, floundering there at the edge of human language, that’s kept me following their “work”.
 That they self-identify as atheists is secondary for me.
 Because in their pronouncements, it’s not so much the atheist element that stands out, but the zombie element.
 Non-zombie atheists have been around for centuries, and one might at any time have a beer with them.
 But with Dawkins?
 Could one have a beer with Dawkins?

-Others have remarked on this too; with Dawkins and his fellows there’s a certain zombie panache that both attracts attention, if only for the curiosity of the phenomenon, but finally horrifies.
-There's a manic and mechanical flippancy that can't be ignored.
+Others have remarked on this too.
+With Dawkins and his fellows there’s a certain zombie panache that both attracts attention, if only for the curiosity of the phenomenon, and horrifies.
+There's a manic, mechanical flippancy one almost never finds elsewhere.

 For instance, Dawkins last year opined that we in the non-zombie community would do well if we aborted infants with Down syndrome.
 The remark was worthy of note for a number of reasons.
 First, it demonstrated a nascent zombie “desire” to play some kind of directive role in human affairs.
 Why?
 That zombies would even presume to give us advice on social issues is striking in itself, almost as if my electric range were to start telling me how it wants the French toast made.

-But I hope I am not misunderstood.
-Regardless of the politically lame and often horrific things Dawkins and other New Atheist zombies say, I believe we must continue allow them the right to say on.
+Still, regardless of the politically lame and often horrific things Dawkins and other New Atheist zombies say, I believe we should allow them the right to say on.
 If only to keep an eye on them.
 Further (because many have already started to think along these lines) even if we did have prenatal tests that could determine a child would be born with a mind like Richard Dawkins’, I would not be among those in favor of aborting it.
 Why not?
 Well, for one, the tests might be inaccurate.
 It’s happened before.
-Ethically speaking, the possibility of error more or less ties our hands.
-Myself, at least for now, I would rather let a hundred babbling zombies live than abort one healthy baby by mistake.
+And ethically speaking, the possibility of error more or less ties our hands.
+Myself, at least for now, I'd rather let a hundred babbling zombies live than abort one healthy baby by mistake.